akaramanou/scottish_statistics/README.md

 Scottish statistics - LOSD

-The SPARQL queries used to acquire integrated statistical Indicators from the Scottish Linked Open Government Data portal (http://statistics.gov.scot).
+The SPARQL queries used to acquire integrated statistical indicators from the Scottish Linked Open Government Data portal (http://statistics.gov.scot).
 Code from a paper published in Data in Brief journal.